Leeuwarden: History

 In 1901 the city's population was 32,203.

 Leeuwarden, like the rest of the Netherlands, was occupied by German forces in 1940–1945.
-This ended when elements of the Royal Canadian Dragoons seized the initiative and advanced into the heavily-defended city on 15 April 1945, ignoring direct orders to wait for supporting infantry.
+The occupation of Leeuwarden ended when elements of the Royal Canadian Dragoons seized the initiative and advanced into the heavily-defended city on 15 April 1945, ignoring direct orders to wait for supporting infantry.
 German forces had been driven out by the end of the next day.
-(The anniversary is marked by both the Dragoons and the city, by flying each other's flags every 15 April.)
+(The anniversary is marked by both the Dragoons and the city, by flying each others' flags every 15 April.)

 Kneppelfreed (Baton Friday) was an incident on 16 November 1951 in front of the courthouse at Wilhelminaplein (Wilhelmina Square), when the police used batons against Frisian language activists during a protest against the exclusive use of Dutch in the courts.
 A committee of inquiry recommended that the Frisian language should receive legal status as a minority language.

 On 19 October 2013, a fire broke out in a clothes shop on a busy pedestrian street.
 The fire started late in the afternoon and burned through the night, destroying five shops and eleven flats.
 The only casualty was a 24-year-old man who was living in one of the flats.
 The birthplace of Mata Hari was at first thought to be destroyed, but survived, albeit with considerable smoke and water damage.